-Following the renewal of its composition (occurred in May 2014) and later in January 2015, on the basis of the information provided by the persons concerned or otherwise available to the Company, the board of directors verified that directors Alessandro Banchi, Alberto Bianchi, Paola Girdinio, Alberto Pera, Anna Chiara Svelto and Angelo Taraborrelli are independent pursuant to the Corporate Governance Code.
-As regards Patrizia Grieco, it should be noted that the independence requisite envisaged under the Corporate Governance Code was not ascertained since such Code does not consider the chairman of the board of directors as independent, it being a "top level exponent/executive" of the Company.
+In June 2015 and February 2016, on the basis of the information provided by the single persons concerned or otherwise available to the Company, the board of directors verified and confirmed that directors Alfredo Antoniozzi, Alessandro Banchi, Alberto Bianchi, Paola Girdinio, Alberto Pera, Anna Chiara Svelto and Angelo Taraborrelli are independent pursuant to the Corporate Governance Code.
+As regards to Patrizia Grieco, it should be noted that the independence requisite envisaged under the Corporate Governance Code was not ascertained since such Code does not consider the chairman of the board of directors as independent, it being a "top level exponent/executive" of the Company.

-Specifically, directors were considered independent if they neither are party nor have recently been party to relationships, even indirectly, with the Company or with parties related to the Company that could currently compromise their autonomy of judgment.
+Specifically, directors were considered independent if they neither are part nor have recently been part to relationships, even indirectly, with the Company or with parties related to the Company that could currently compromise their autonomy of judgment.

-As usual, the procedure followed by the board of directors began with an examination of a document indicating the offices held and the relationships maintained by non-executive directors that could be deemed relevant for purposes of assessing their respective independence.
-This phase was followed by the self-assessment carried out by each of the non-executive directors regarding his personal position (also based on a specific declaration from each of the relevant directors), after which the final assessment was made collectively by the board of directors, with the abstention, in turn, of the individual members whose position was under examination.
+As usual, the procedure followed by the board of directors began with an examination of an information document indicating the offices held and the relationships maintained by non-executive directors that could be deemed relevant for purposes of assessing their respective independence; this phase was followed by the self-assessment carried out by each of the non-executive directors regarding his personal position (also based on the execution of a specific statement from each of the relevant directors), after which the final assessment was made collectively by the board of directors, with the abstention, in turn, of the individual members whose position was under examination.

-In evaluating the independence of the nonexecutive directors, the board of directors took into account the cases in which, according to the Corporate Governance Code, the requisites of independence should be considered lacking and, in this regard, applied the principle of the prevalence of substance over form recommended by such Code.
+In evaluating the independence of the non-executive directors, the board of directors took into account the cases in which, according to the Corporate Governance Code, the requisites of independence should be considered lacking and, in this regard, applied the principle of the prevalence of substance over form recommended by such Code.

-In order to assess the independence of directors, the board of directors has continued to refer to specific quantitative parameters applicable to the commercial, financial, or professional relations that may take place, directly or indirectly, between directors and the Company.
-Unless there are specific circumstances, to be evaluated on a case-bycase basis, the exceeding of such parameters (specified in the Table 1 attached to the present report, together with the cases in which, according to the Corporate Governance Code, the requisites of independence must be considered lacking) precludes, in principle, the relevant non-executive director's satisfaction of the independence requisites provided under such Code.
-In this regard, it should noted that during the above-mentioned be evaluations conducted in May 2014 and January 2015 on the independence of the non-executive directors, the board of directors acknowledged that none of such parameters had been exceeded.
+In order to assess the independence of directors, the board of directors has continued to refer to specific quantitative parameters applicable to the commercial, financial, or professional relations that may take place, directly or indirectly, between directors and the Company; unless there are specific circumstances, to be evaluated on a case-by-case basis, the exceeding of such parameters (specified in the Table 1 attached to the present report, together with the cases in which, according to the Corporate Governance Code, the requisites of independence must be considered lacking) precludes, in principle, the relevant non-executive director's satisfaction of the independence requisites provided under such Code.
+In this regard, it should be noted that during the above-mentioned evaluations on the independence of the non-executive directors, lastly in February 2016, the board of directors acknowledged that none of such parameters had been exceeded.

-During the above-mentioned evaluations, the board of directors also ascertained that all of the nonexecutive directors - i.e. Patrizia Grieco, Alessandro Banchi, Alberto Bianchi, Paola Girdinio, Alberto Pera, Anna Chiara Svelto and Angelo Taraborrelli - also met the requisites of independence provided by law (namely by the Consolidated Financial Act) for the statutory auditors of listed companies (such requisites are also clearly specified in Table 1 attached to this report).
+During the above-mentioned evaluations, the board of directors also ascertained that all of the non-executive directors - i.e. Patrizia Grieco, Alfredo Antoniozzi, Alessandro Banchi, Alberto Bianchi, Paola Girdinio, Alberto Pera, Anna Chiara Svelto and Angelo Taraborrelli - also met the requisites of independence provided for by the law (namely by the Consolidated Financial Act) for the statutory auditors of listed companies (such requisites are also clearly specified in Table 1 attached to this report).

-In June 2014 and February 2015, the board of statutory auditors established that the board of directors, in carrying out the aforesaid evaluations, correctly applied the criteria recommended by the Corporate Governance Code, following for such purpose a transparent assessment procedure that enabled the board to learn about relations that were potentially relevant for purposes of the independence evaluation.
+During the months of June 2015 and February 2016, the board of statutory auditors established that the board of directors, in carrying out the aforesaid evaluations, correctly applied the criteria recommended by the Corporate Governance Code, following for such purpose a transparent assessment procedure that enabled the board to learn about relations that were potentially relevant for purposes of the independence evaluation.